m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

     - built-in Markdown support
       `@_m('hello [world](https://example.org)')`
 - a super-fast runtime base implementation which can work on both MVC5, and ASP.NET Core
+    - the main issue here was to distinguish between the [`System.Web.IHtmlString`](https://docs.microsoft.com/en-us/dotnet/api/system.web.ihtmlstring) (MVC5) and [`Microsoft.AspNetCore.Html.IHtmlContent`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.html.ihtmlcontent) (ASP.NET Core) interfaces, and their implementations (we have separate packages for each of them) for backing the _m implementation
 - C# string extraction via diagnostics

 All the other tooling that generates the translator resources, and provide translated strings to the implementation at runtime, are up to the consuming app.